|County||Wiltshire (6 castles)||Categories|

 The defeat of the French fleet left Prince Louis without much hope of taking the English throne.
 William Marshall blockaded London from the sea and land and at Lambeth Louis accepted peace terms.
 Louis waived his claim to the throne of England and should have restored Normandy to Henry but did not.
 Louis was paid 10,000 marks to ensure he left the country as soon as possible.
 William Marshall pardoned all those who had supported Louis.

 A new site 2 miles from the original site at Old Sarum was chosen for the new Salisbury Cathedral.
-For a Cathedral the building work was completed in a very short time and the building was consecrated in 1258 only 38 years later.
+For a cathedral the construction work was completed in a very short time and the building was consecrated in 1258 only 38 years later.

 Explore a virtual UK